 In the event that a DMCA Notice is sent their way, this won’t be redirected to you or any specific user of theirs, since they claim they have no technical means to identify their users based on DMCA notices.

 You might be aware by now that certain countries have some sort of agreement to work together in collecting and sharing mass surveillance data.
 Ideally, those countries are no place for a VPN service provider to find itself in, since a lot of things that can lead to compromising the privacy of its users might happen.

 It’s probably no secret to you either that Australia is a part of this agreement.
 Actually, Australia was among one of the first 5 members (there used to be a 5 Eyes Alliance back then).
 However, this doesn’t mean that if a certain country is a member of the 5, 9 or 14 Eyes Alliance, then VPN service providers (or other communication service providers) are forced to spy on their customers and share their findings.
 If there’s no logging, there’s nothing to share.
 However, this is an important detail and we thought you might like to know that.

 So you know all there is to know about the company, their whereabouts, their policy, understand their Terms of Service (since, unlike other providers, they keep it tidy and not hard to comprehend), so what should you do next?
 Register for an account, of course.

 As I specified above, creating an account requires you to process a payment too, so we got that out of the way.
-The first step you need to take is navigating to this page, select the plan you’re most interested in, click the “Buy” button that’s been assigned to the said plan and wait for the website to redirect you.
+In order to create an account, all you have to do is:

 After the whole verification process is complete, you are directed to the download page where you can retrieve the application for any supported device in the list.
 It is possible to download VPNSecure on Windows, macOS, iOS, Android and Linux devices.